-- For this stage we started with a large isometric cube which not only frames each form, but also reveals the cubic substructure that lies within it.
+- For this stage we started with a large isometric cube which serves as a container or frame for our forms.

-The images in our slide show above show the results of our attempts at creating isometric forms on our cubic framework.
+The images in our slide show above show the results of our attempts at creating isometric forms within our cubic framework.